Yan-Oliveira/doc-fao/content/ci-references.rst

    - Quicker autocomplete search for values referenced in CI fields.
    - Clear visualization of complex dependencies between CIs and other CIs, services, and users.

-Available in Service Package
-   GOLD

 Target Groups
    - Configuration item managers
    - Internal and external IT
    - Facility management
    - Sales

+Available in Service Package
+   - GOLD

+Package Name in OTRS Package Manager
+   - OTRSCIReferences

 .. note::